Easy Pickled Carrots

 Using both yellow and orange carrots give the jars such a lovely appeal; there are white and purple carrots too I see that would be a pretty addition also.

 Now time for the water bath!
-Use the helpful guide above to adjust to altitude.
+Sign up for the helpful guide below to adjust to altitude.
 We have to do that here in Calgary.

 Process at a rolling boil for 10 minutes at sea level or 15 minutes at over 3000 ft altitude which is where we are in Calgary.